 The good news for those considering the Inca Trail challenge is that there are plenty of Inca ruins to see along the way.
 In fact, in some ways, wandering these sites on the way to Machu Picchu is better than the Machu Picchu ruins themselves – but more on that later…

-In this post, I’ll take through the five of the best Inca ruins along the Inca Trail, including which day you’ll see them if you do the Classic 4-day route, plus Machu Picchu itself.
+In this post, I’ll take through the five of the best Inca ruins along the Inca Trail in Peru, including which day you’ll see them if you do the Classic 4-day route, plus Machu Picchu itself.

 Maybe it will inspire you to consider the trek one day when the world opens up again… And if not, well, everyone’s allowed some armchair travel, aren’t they?